symbiotic-engineering/Aquaculture/README.md

 - modules
 - objects
 - run_sim
+- param_sweep

+\textbf{Sensitivity Analysis:} In order to run the "sensitivity analysis", you can open and run the param_sweep (.ipynb) file.

-In order to run the codes, you can open and run the run_sim (.ipynb) file.
+In order to run the "Wave-powered Aquaculture" optimization code, you can open and run the run_sim (.ipynb) file.